Replacing Carpet: 5 Top Flooring Alternatives

 Signs It’s Time for a Carpet Replacement

 Knowing when to replace your carpet is the first step toward a revitalized home.
 While the lifespan of carpet can vary widely, typically ranging from 5 to 15 years depending on quality and traffic, several clear indicators suggest it’s time for an upgrade.
-Don’t wait until these issues become unbearable; addressing them promptly can prevent further problems and enhance your home’s comfort and appeal.
+Addressing these issues promptly can prevent further problems and enhance your home’s comfort and appeal.

 Age and Wear